History of Dominion Energy in Timeline

 Dominion Energy

 Dominion Energy is an American energy company based in Richmond, Virginia.
 It provides electricity to areas of Virginia, North Carolina, and South Carolina.
-The company also supplies natural gas to regions of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
-In addition, Dominion operates power generation facilities located in Indiana, Illinois, Connecticut and Rhode Island.
+The company also supplies natural gas to portions of Utah, Idaho, Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
+Additionally, Dominion maintains power generation facilities in Indiana, Illinois, Connecticut, and Rhode Island.

-In 1901, the water rights of the Upper Appomattox Company, which was formed in 1795 to build dams, passed to the newly formed Virginia Passenger & Power Company.
+In 1901, the water rights from the Upper Appomattox Company passed to the newly formed Virginia Passenger & Power Company, marking a significant transition in the company's early history.

-On June 29, 1909, Frank Jay Gould founded Virginia Railway & Power Company, Dominion's closest direct corporate ancestor.
+On June 29, 1909, Frank Jay Gould founded Virginia Railway & Power Company, a direct corporate ancestor of Dominion Energy, which soon acquired Virginia Passenger & Power.

-In 1925, Virginia Railway & Power Company was renamed the Virginia Electric and Power Company (VEPCO), becoming a regulated monopoly.
+In 1925, Virginia Railway & Power Company changed its name to the Virginia Electric and Power Company (VEPCO), becoming a regulated monopoly.

 1940: VEPCO Doubles Service Territory

-In 1940, VEPCO doubled its service territory by merging with the Virginia Public Service Company.
+In 1940, VEPCO doubled its service territory through a merger with the Virginia Public Service Company, expanding its reach.

-1980: VEPCO Rebrands as Virginia Power and North Carolina Power
+1980: Branding as Virginia Power and North Carolina Power

-In 1980, VEPCO began branding itself as "Virginia Power" in Virginia and "North Carolina Power" in North Carolina.
+In 1980, VEPCO began branding itself as "Virginia Power" in Virginia and "North Carolina Power" in North Carolina, creating distinct regional identities.

 1985: Distribution Operations Split

-In 1985, Dominion split its distribution operations between Virginia Power, operating in Virginia and West Virginia's Greenbrier Valley, and North Carolina Power, operating in North Carolina.
+In 1985, Dominion split its distribution operations between two companies: Virginia Power, for operations in Virginia and the Greenbrier Valley of West Virginia, and North Carolina Power, for operations in North Carolina.

-In 1986, Dominion expanded its territory by purchasing the Virginia distribution territory of Potomac Electric Power Company (PEPCO).
+In 1986, Dominion expanded its territory in Northern Virginia by purchasing the Virginia distribution territory of Potomac Electric Power Company (PEPCO).

 1987: Sale of West Virginia Assets

-In 1987, Dominion sold its West Virginia assets to Utilicorp United, which became West Virginia Power, but retained ownership of the Mount Storm Power Station in West Virginia.
+In 1987, Dominion sold its West Virginia assets to Utilicorp United, which became West Virginia Power, while retaining ownership of the Mount Storm Power Station in West Virginia.

 1999: West Virginia Power Sold to Allegheny Energy

-In 1999, West Virginia Power was sold to Allegheny Energy and folded into its Monongahela Power subsidiary.
+In 1999, West Virginia Power was sold to Allegheny Energy and integrated into its Monongahela Power subsidiary.

 2000: Acquisition of Consolidated Natural Gas Company (CNG)

-In 2000, Dominion bought Consolidated Natural Gas Company (CNG) of Pittsburgh, adding natural gas service to its energy delivery network in the Northeastern U.S.
+In 2000, Dominion acquired Consolidated Natural Gas Company (CNG) of Pittsburgh, adding natural gas service to its energy delivery network in the Northeastern U.S. markets.

 2000: Re-branding to Dominion

-In 2000, Dominion re-branded all of its operations, including Virginia and North Carolina Power and Consolidated Gas, under the Dominion name.
+In 2000, Dominion re-branded all of its operations, including Virginia Power, North Carolina Power, and Consolidated Gas, under the unified name "Dominion" to create a more cohesive energy company.

 2001: Acquisition of Louis Dreyfus Natural Gas Company